-Before the court rules on terminating your marriage, it will check if the breakdown of marriage is permanent (there's no chance you'll make up) and complete.
+Before the court rules on terminating your marriage, it will establish if the breakdown of marriage is permanent and complete.
 The dissolution of marriage is deemed complete if all the marital bonds (economic, physical and emotional) have been broken.
-This means that you should no longer live together (if you do, you should at least have separate rooms, prepare meals and manage finances separately to prove to the court that you and your spouse are more like roommates than a couple), you obviously have no sexual relations anymore and you don't love each other.
+This means that you should no longer live together (if you do, you should at least have separate rooms, prepare meals and manage finances separately), you have no sexual relations and you don't love each other.

 Even if you think the breakdown of your marriage is irretrievable, there is one thing that can prevent you from getting a divorce - it's your child's/children's welfare.
 If the judge finds that divorce would be detrimental to the welfare of the (minor) children of both spouses, your petition will most likely be dismissed.
-It's common knowledge that any divorce affects the children negatively, but sometimes, especially if the spouses still live together and the children don't understand that the marriage doesn't exist anymore, the news of a divorce might come as a shock to them and they strongly oppose it.
+It goes without saying that divorce always affects the children negatively but sometimes, especially if the spouses still live together, the children may not understand that the marriage is over and the news of a divorce comes as a shock to them.
 In such cases the whole family is usually examined by expert witnesses (psychologists), who will determine if the children are ready for their parents' divorce.
-If the spouses have already separated allowing the children some time to get used to the new situation, it is unlikely that the judge will deny divorce.

-It is also possible that the court will dismiss your petition for divorce if it establishes that it would be contrary to the principles of community life (meaning that it would be immoral, unethical and downright wrong to terminate marriage).
-An example of such a situtation would be filing for divorce from a wife that is terminally ill and requires her husband's care and support.
+It is also possible that the court will dismiss your petition if it establishes that it would be contrary to the principles of community life (meaning that it would be immoral, unethical and downright wrong to terminate the marriage).
+An example of such a situtation would be filing for divorce from a wife who is terminally ill and requires her husband's care and support.

-On a final note, it's important to know that the ruling on divorce is not about termination of marriage only - if there are minor children of the spouses, the court will also rule on parental responsibility, parental contact with the child and the amount of child support, as the court is obliged to settle all matters connected with the children while deciding about the divorce.
+On a final note, it's important to know that the ruling on divorce is not about termination of marriage only - if there are minor children the court will also rule on parental responsibility, parental contact with the child and the amount of maintenance.

-Theoretically it's possible for the court to decide not only about the divorce and all children-related matters during divorce proceedings, but also about the division of marital property.
+Theoretically it is possible for the court to decide not only about the divorce and all children-related matters during divorce proceedings, but also about the division of marital property.
 However, such situations are very rare and happen mostly when both spouses are in complete agreement about the way their assets should be split.
-If one of the spouses wants to make their divorce decisions conditional on the division of marital property, it won't work (although it's quite common that property issues are treated as someone's bargaining chip).
-In the normal course of things, people get divorced and only after the judgement has become final (which happens when no party has appealed from the divorce judgement or the appelate court has upheld or changed the judgement) they can initiate the proceedings for the division of marital property.
+If one of the spouses wants to make their divorce decisions conditional on the division of marital property, it won't work.
+In a vast majority of cases only after the divorce ruling has become final, is it possible to initiate the proceedings for the division of marital property.

-Very often no agreement is possible and then each of the ex-spouses may file a petition for the division of the marital property with the district court (not the regional court, which handled the divorce).
-The court fee is essentially PLN 1000 (however. if both parties agree to the way the assets will be split between them, but chose to settle everything in court, the court fee is PLN 300).
+Very often no agreement is possible and then each of the ex-spouses may file a petition for the division of the marital property with the district court (not the regional court which handled the divorce).
+The court fee is essentially PLN 1000 (however, if both parties agree to the way the assets will be split between them the court fee is PLN 300).

-When you've decided to seek a divorce and you want the court to determine that the other spouse is at fault for the breakdwon of marriage, you'll have to prove it (if you think you'll manage just with telling the judge your side of the story, you're wrong).
+When you have decided to seek a divorce and you want the court to determine that the other spouse is at fault for the breakdwon of marriage, you'll have to prove it (if you think you'll manage just with telling the judge your side of the story, you're wrong).